mvram123/mvram123/README.md

 # My name is M V Rama Rao

-🧑‍💼 I am working as a Machine Learning Engineer in **Quantrium** to build ML solutions for customers use cases.
+🧑‍💼 I am working as a Machine Learning Engineer at **Quantrium** to build ML solutions for various customer use cases.

 💵 I work more on the development of ML solutions for **Banking and Financial** domains.

-✍️ I write about **Machine Learning, NLP, Personal Finance & Investing**
+✍️ I share my thoughts on **Machine Learning, NLP, Personal Finance & Investing**.

 🎓 I hold a graduate degree in Smart Manufacturing (IT) from **IITDM Kancheepuram**.